Transfa/sendhooks-engine/CONTRIBUTING.md

 3. Make your changes and commit them.
 4. Push your changes to your forked repository.
 5. Submit a pull request to the `main` branch of the SendHooks Engine repository.

-## Coding Standards and Style Guidelines

-When contributing code, follow our coding standards and style guidelines:

-1. [Coding standards and style guidelines]

 ## Reporting Bugs or Proposing Features